Rushabh178/FingerPrintTOBloodGroup/README.md

 ## How It Works

 ### Model Architecture
-Here’s a detailed explanation of the `ResNet9` architecture you created that you can include in your README file:
+Here’s a detailed explanation of the `ResNet9` architecture:

 ---